Informo/slides-lightning-talks/slides.md

 - Like E2E encryption, but without encryption
 - Traffic between client and nodes is already encrypted (HTTPS)
-- Ensure an article hasn't been changed since writing
+- Ensure an article hasn't been tampered with

 ------------------------------------------------------------